Rewriting the Narrative: Using Narrative Therapy in Trauma Treatment in Centennial, CO

 What Narrative Therapy Offers in Trauma Work

 Trauma can have lasting effects on your thoughts, emotions, and relationships.
-It may also cause people to feel unsafe, unworthy, or powerless.
+It may also cause you to feel unsafe, unworthy, or powerless.
 Narrative therapy acknowledges these feelings as natural responses to overwhelming experiences and encourages healing by helping individuals reframe the event as something that happened to them, not who they are.
-This separates the person from their trauma and restores a sense of control, reducing shame and promoting self-compassion.
+This separates the person from their trauma and restores a sense of control, reducing shame, promoting self-compassion, and changing the direction of treatment.

 Externalizing Trauma Responses